 Yes, it is in fact possible that a lender will deny you access to financing due to the presence of your husband's name on your credit report given the fact that he has a poor credit history.
 However, if you close any joint accounts you have with your husband then this would remove him from your credit report and give you a clean independent report for prospective creditors to examine.
 In other words, your husband's negative credit ratings will not leave you responsible for his debts, nor will they leave permanent damage on your credit score.
-With 100 offices across the UK, you’re never far away from expert and confidential advice.

 The most ideal course of action for you to take at this time would be to close any joint accounts you have with your spouse and seek guidance from a licensed insolvency practitioner.

 If you're concerned about the possibility of being held personally liable for your spouse's debts or you have questions about any matters related to insolvency or recovery please feel free to call us on 0800 644 6080 or email us for a free consultation.

 Contact the RBR Team Today

 Free Insolvency Report

 All UK sectors are experiencing specific challenges at present, particularly in light of the Covid-19 pandemic.
 Find out how your sector is performing here.